Neo4j 3.5 Upgrade FAQ

 Is the Store Upgrade Reversible?

 No, once your data store is upgraded, it cannot be rolled back.
-For this reason, Neo4j makes a backup of each store file as part of the upgrade to 3.3.
-(And as an extra precaution, it doesn’t hurt to take a second backup before you start the upgrade process.
-Just make sure you have enough disk space to accommodate this.)
+For this reason, Neo4j makes a backup of each store file as part of the upgrade to 3.4.
 Make sure you have at least double the size of your Neo4j store available as free space on your disk, before you upgrade.
 After the upgrade is successful, those backup files will be removed automatically.

 How Long Will the Upgrade Take?

-When you initiate the upgrade of your database to 3.3 for the first time, Neo4j will run through the store files and update them to the new format.
-How much time this takes depends on the size of your data store.
+This will depend largely on what version you are upgrading from, and the size of your database.
 We recommend you try this out in a test environment first, to get an idea of the timing, and help you plan your upgrade.
-Upgrading from 3.x to 3.3 should be quite fast, while upgrading from pre-3.0 to 3.x will take longer due to the Lucene upgrade.
+Upgrading from 3.x to 3.5 should be quite fast, while upgrading from pre-3.0 to 3.x will take longer due to the Lucene upgrade.
 Don’t forget though that you will first need to test your application to make sure it works!
 Chances are that that you may have to make some changes.
-How much development time required to update your code will depend on your application and which version you are upgrading from.
-Applications using Neo4j’s native Java APIs will be affected more than others.

 When Should I Upgrade?

-Upgrading to Neo4j 3.3 from a 3.x version will be very straightforward and will yield immediate performance and governance benefits.
-You will also have the opportunity to take advantage of new features in the realms of causal clustering, security, governance, etc. If you are in the development and planning phase, then upgrade straight away!
+Upgrading to Neo4j 3.5 from a 3.x version will be very straightforward and will yield immediate performance and governance benefits.
+You will also have the opportunity to take advantage of new features.
+If you are in the development and planning phase, then upgrade straight away!
 If you are already in production with Neo4j, or have a lot of dependencies, test it first and make sure that you have the upgrade steps and dependencies sorted out before upgrading production.

 Are Rolling Upgrades Supported?